chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

     The way position and orientation are defined is that the position of the solid is taken into account first, and then the orientation is considered.
 The orientation is considered as a rotation around each main axis, in the order X, then Y, and finally Z. The center of rotation for this rotation is the position point of the solid.

 .. warning::
-    It's important to note that even the 2D solver uses the rotational velocity in 3D.
+    Concerning ``omega`` and ``orientation``, it's important to note that even the 2D solver uses the rotational velocity in 3D.
 In that case, it will only use the Z component of the rotational velocity, but all three should be defined.

 * The ``inertia`` parameter is used to define one of the diagonal elements of the rotational inertia matrix.
 Since we are defining spherical particles, we assume a uniform distribution of mass, and as such, all the diagonal elements of the rotational inertia matrix are the same.